klauswiese/Planet/README.md

 ### 4.1.2 Planet Scope Tropical Normalized Analysis Monthly Monitoring

-For the monthly monitoring only exist for September and october 2020.
+For the monthly monitoring only exist for september, october and november 2020.

 ## 4.2 PlanetScopeNICFI()